amirhne/powerdns-poweradmin-docker-compose/README.md

 You can find the configuration file here:
 [recursor.conf](https://github.com/amirhne/powerdns-poweradmin-docker-compose/blob/main/recursor/recursor.conf).

+Also, **replace 'scure-db-pass' in both the docker-compose.yml and pdns.conf files**.
+This is the password used to connect Poweradmin to MySQL.

 Once everything is configured, use Docker Compose to bring up the services.
 The `-d` flag runs the containers in the background.
 ```
 cd powerdns-poweradmin-docker-compose/